Jane Lynch: Personal life

+Acting credits and accolades

 For playing Sue Sylvester in Glee, she won a Primetime Emmy Award, Golden Globe Award, Screen Actors Guild Award, TCA Award, Satellite Award, and People's Choice Award.
 Lynch has received five Primetime Emmy Awards from twelve nominations, two Screen Actors Guild Awards from six nominations, and a Golden Globe Award from two nominations.
 In 2013, she was honored with a star on the Hollywood Walk of Fame.